evolvedbinary/hsg-project-wiki/Training-checklist.md

 Trainer provides:

 - Mac mini installation, setup of new user account, demonstration how to run App Store > Update to update to the latest version of operating system and stay up to date
-- Credentials for Mac App Store account; to download Transmit, 1Password
 - A browser bookmark to hsg-project wiki; so trainee can reference setup directions
 - License key for oXygen
 - Credentials for history.state.gov (used in oXygen and Transmit)